RPi-Distro/libcamera/Documentation/guides/pipeline-handler.rst

 of V4L2 Controls to libcamera ControlIDs.

-Complete the initialization of the ``VividCameraData`` class by adding the following code to the ``VividCameraData::init()`` method to initialise the controls.
-For more complex control configurations, this could of course be broken out to a separate function, but for now we just initialise the small set inline in our CameraData init:
+Complete the initialization of the ``VividCameraData`` class by adding the following code to the ``VividCameraData::init()`` function to initialise the controls.
+For more complex control configurations, this could of course be broken out to a separate function, but for now we just initialise the small set inline in our VividCameraData init:

 .. code-block:: cpp